Unlike what you might first think, tutoring students remotely isn’t that different to teaching them one to one!

 While there are plenty of advantages to this type of class (saving money on transportation, flexible hours, etc.), you still have to help your student to progress through regular academic support.

-Whether you’re helping them with an exam or test prep, teaching them a new skill, or helping them succeed in school, your role is to listen to them, provide academic mentoring, and use your expertise to provide them with guidance.
+Whether you’re helping them with an exam or test prep, teaching them a new skill, or helping them succeed in school, your role as an educator is to listen to them, provide academic mentoring, and use your expertise to provide them with guidance.

 Learn how to provide academic support and become a tutor!